William "Henry" (or "Hen") Younkin was born on June 3, 1856 in or near Addison, Somerset County, the son of Frederick F. and Sarah (Faidley) Younkin.

 Daughter Alice Jane Younkin (1878-1969) was born on Nov.
 13, 1878 in Kingwood.

-At the age of 17, on Christmas Eve 1895, she wed a distant Younkin cousin, 19-year-old Frederick Albert Ream (1876-1958), son of Albert and Barbara Ellen (Dull) Ream, grandson of Frederick and Margaret "Peggy" (Faidley) Dull and great-grandson of George and Christina (Younkin) Dull Sr. Justice of the peace William Zufall officiated.
-At the time, Frederick was the ward of guardian Jacob Kreger, and worked as a laborer.
+At the age of 17, on Christmas Eve 1895, she wed a distant Younkin cousin, 19-year-old Frederick Albert Ream (1876-1958), son of Albert and Barbara Ellen (Dull) Ream.
+In turn, he was the grandson of Frederick and Margaret "Peggy" (Faidley) Dull (of the family of George and Christina [Younkin] Dull Sr.) and also grandson of Thomas and Hester "Esther" (Stull) Ream (of the family of Thomas and Barbara [Haines] Ream Sr.) Justice of the peace William Zufall officiated.
+At the time of marriage, Frederick was the ward of guardian Jacob Kreger, and worked as a laborer.

 They lived in the Kingwood area and had six offspring -- Ethel Ream, Myrl Leroy Ream, John Ream, Charles H. Ream, Margaret Faye Romesburg and Ray Ream.